patternfly/patternfly-react/packages/react-core/src/demos/CustomMenus/ContextSelector.md

 import SearchIcon from '@patternfly/react-icons/dist/esm/icons/search-icon';

 As the context selector component is now deprecated, a context selector may now be built using the new suite of menu components.
-This is showcased in the following example, which uses the new dropdown component that is built off of menu.
+This is showcased in the following demo, which uses the new [dropdown](/components/menus/dropdown) component that is built off of menu.

-### Context selector
+### Context selector menu

 ```ts file="./examples/ContextSelectorDemo.tsx"